cyclr/docs/pages/connector-authentication/infusionsoft_docs.md

 The Client ID and Client Secret will both come from your Keap developer account.
 (Keap is the parent company of Infusionsoft)

-You will need a devloper account and a registered App.
+You will need a developer account and a registered App.
 When authenticating the Connector we will link this App to the desired Infusionsoft account using these credentials.

 1. If you have an account, [log in](https://keys.developer.keap.com/accounts/login).
 If not, [create an account](https://keys.developer.keap.com/accounts/create)